 In 1875, Ruskin chose Walkley as the location for St George's Museum to house a remarkable collection of paintings, drawings, architectural casts, books and minerals.
 Its purpose was to educate and inspire the metal-workers of Sheffield, whose skill he declared the best in the world.
 The Ruskin Collection, owned and supported by the Guild of St George, is now housed at the Millennium Gallery.

 Ruskin in Sheffield has involved over 13,500 audiences, participants and many artists and craftspeople through its events and activities since 2014.

-We have created events in Walkley, Totley, Rivelin Valley, Stannington, Meersbrook, Ecclesall Woods, at the Millennium Gallery, and around the city centre.
+We have created events in Walkley, Totley, Rivelin Valley, Stannington, Meersbrook, Ecclesall Woods, on the Manor, at the Millennium Gallery, and around the city centre.
 Another 30,000 people have seen displays in the Ruskin Collection created specially for Ruskin in Sheffield, currently featuring exhibits from this year's Big Draw in Walkley and Big Draw on the Manor.
 We work closely with many Companions of the Guild of St George, volunteers, community organisations and cultural organisations in Sheffield.

 In 2019, there will be national and international celebrations to mark the bicentenary of Ruskin's birth.

 We are grateful for a number of funding awards that have made Ruskin in Sheffield possible to date: Heritage Lottery Fund, Being Human Festival of Humanities, Arts Council England, Catalyst Festival of Creativity (Sheffield Hallam University) and Year of Making.

 Ruskin in Sheffield Steering Group